 FII and DII data

-The relentless selling pressure continues at foreign institutional investors (FIIs) desk as they have net sold shares worth Rs 8,142.60 crore.
-However, domestic institutional investors (DIIs) have bought shares worth Rs 6,489.59 crore on March 8
+Foreign institutional investors (FIIs) net sold shares worth Rs 719.88 crore, while domestic institutional investors (DIIs) net bought shares worth Rs 731.92 crore in the Indian equity market on August 5.

 Stock Specific News: